Aismantas/Aciety-Claude/README.md

 # Aciety-Claude

-Custom Claude Code skills, hooks, and rules for the Aciety product pipeline.
+Experimental Product Management Custom Claude Code skills, hooks, and rules for the Aciety product pipeline.

 Clone this repo and copy the files into place as part of the Claude Code setup process.
-See the [installation guide](https://docs.google.com/document/d/13hTlZq4GUoToCSvJZPcen1yT9CgM1FeLAHHWzJ_CiSQ) for full instructions.

 ## Contents